neoito-hub/chat_app/README.md

 # Chat APP

 This project introduces a chat functionality that supports multiple mediums.
 The app facilitates chat via WhatsApp using the WhatsApp Cloud API and enables bidirectional communication through Centrifugo.
+It also features AI-assisted messaging.

 ## Components

 1. **Backend**: The backend component comprises APIs responsible for managing chat-related functionalities.

+2. **chatbot-context**: For generating AI responses using a trained model, with the ability to upload a data source.

-2. **Authentication Shield**: Ensures secure access to the chat app system by implementing robust authentication mechanisms to protect sensitive user data and system functionalities.
+3. **Authentication Shield**: Ensures secure access to the chat app system by implementing robust authentication mechanisms to protect sensitive user data and system functionalities.

 ## Prerequisites